HealeyLab/Igor/README.md

 <h0>Copyright © 2009, Jakub Bialek
 All rights reserved.

+Many thanks to Geng-Lin Li, who provided the base code for Do It All Waves.ipf and RenameWaves.ipf.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are
 met: